Hofer-Julian/Masterthesis-Hofer-Julian/README.md

-# Masterthesis by Julian Hofer
+# Advanced excitation and spectroscopy schemes of single quantum dots

-10/2019, Johannes Kepler University, Linz/Austria
+Masterthesis, 10/2019, Johannes Kepler University, Linz/Austria

 In this thesis excitation of quantum dots via adiabatic rapid passage and spectroscopy of quantum dot emission with a scanning Fabry Pérot interferometer (FPI) are discussed.